 1. Routes & Endpoints

-A route, in the context of the WordPress REST API is a URI which can be mapped to different HTTP methods.
+A route, in the context of the WordPress REST API, is a URI that can be mapped to different HTTP methods.
 The mapping of an individual HTTP method to a route is known as an endpoint.
 So essentially, endpoints are functions available through the API.
-These functions include things like updating a post, deleting a comment and so on.
+These functions include things like updating a post, deleting a comment, and so on.

 wp/v2/posts/123 is a route.
 Here,